 She decided to further her career by obtaining her Doctorate degree in Physical Therapy at the University of Delaware and graduated in 2007.

-Upon graduation, Erin worked in a small outpatient private practice in Jarrettsville prior to accepting a position at Gary Lynch Physical Therapy.
+Upon graduation, Erin worked in a small outpatient private practice in Jarrettsville prior to accepting a position at Gary Lynch Physical Therapy in 2010.

 Erin enjoys treating patients of diverse ages and with a variety of diagnoses and strives to broaden her knowledge base through various continuing education classes.
 This includes manual based coursework through the Institute of Physical Art and the Mulligan Concept.